Preamble-BDD/preamble/README.md

 # Preamble-TS
-An environment neutral JavaScript BDD testing framework written in TypeScript and supports writing test suites using TypeScript.
-While still in development, Preamble-TS is currently rock-hard stable and is ready to be used in the browser and from the command-line.
+An environment neutral JavaScript BDD testing framework written in TypeScript which supports writing test suites in TypeScript.
+Though still in development, Preamble-TS is currently rock-hard stable and is ready to be used in the browser and from the command-line.

 ## This is not your father's Preamble
 Preamble-TS is a complete rewrite of the old but now it is written in TypeScript.
 Out with the old and in with the new!